Faculty

 Toronto, Canada

-Assistant Professor University of Minnesota, Minneapolis, MN
+Assistant Professor of Medicine, Division of Hematology, Oncology and Transplantation, University of Minnesota Minneapolis, MN

 Omar Alhalabi, MD